SparkKernel/Sparkling/README.md

-This is currently just the framework, so if you want to work with it - you need to have some Extension.
+This is currently just the framework, so if you want to work with it - you need to have some experience.

 ### Extensions.